Browserbase vs Semantic Kernel

 | Starting Price | Free tier available | Free |

-| Best For | Developers building AI agents that need reliable, scalable browser automation | Enterprise developers building production AI agents that need structured orchestration, multiple LLM support, and integration with existing enterprise systems. |
+| Best For | AI teams and web automation platforms needing reliable JavaScript execution and scalable browser infrastructure without operational overhead. | Enterprise developers building production AI agents that need structured orchestration, multiple LLM support, and integration with existing enterprise systems. |

 | Free Tier | ||